YosysHQ/picorv32/README.md

 makes it easy to install them side-by-side with the regular riscv-tools (those are using the name prefix `riscv64-unknown-elf-` by default).

-The following make targets build toolchains for `RV32I[M][C]` using this sequence of commands (not including installing prerequisites):
+Alternatively you can simply use one of the following make targets from PicoRV32's Makefile to build a `RV32I[M][C]` toolchain.
+You still need to install all prerequisites, as described above.
+Then run any of the following commands in the PicoRV32 source directory:

 | Command                                  | Install Directory  | ISA       |
 |:---------------------------------------- |:------------------ |:--------  |